-This Spicy Cheeseburger Soup is so good!
+This Cheeseburger Soup is so good!
 Where do I begin?
 I love soup nights, because I know this particular soup is on the menu!

 This post may contain affiliate links.
 As an amazon associate, I earn from qualifying purchases.
 See my full Disclosure Policy for details.